praetorian-inc/mitm-vm/README.md

 ### Virtual Machine Setup

-*Note: Almost all of the documentation assumes you are using a Macbook and OS X. Setup is possible via Linux distros but has not been documented.*
+*Note: Almost all of the documentation assumes you are using a Macbook and OS X. Setup is possible via Linux distros but has not been documented.
+Furthermore, you will need two physical connections to the Internet (e.g. one wired, one wireless) for MitM-VM to route traffic properly.*

 `git clone https://github.com/praetorian-inc/mitm-vm.git`